k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

   - lu_table_field

-  - description — this field is optional.
-It enables to add a short description to the business parameters.
-The description will be displayed in the task when hovering over a parameter, which would help the user to select business parameters for entity sub-setting in the task.
+  - description — this optional field allows adding a short description to the business parameters.
+The description is displayed in the task when hovering over a parameter, which helps users select business parameters for entity sub-setting.

 - Each parameter must be mapped to an LU table's field.
 The parameter name does not have to be identical to the lu_table_field.